 According to data released by the Office of Juvenile Justice and Delinquency Prevention, juvenile arrests for violent crimes (murder and nonnegligent manslaughter, forcible rape, robbery, and aggravated assault) declined 36% between 2008 and 2012 (Juvenile Arrests 2012, December 2014).
 The number of juvenile court cases involving violent offenses fell 10% between 2010 and 2011 (Juvenile Court Statistics, 2011, July 2014).

 The Bureau of Justice Statistics resource, Violent Crime Against Youth, 1994-2010 (December 2012), presents trend data on a number of different points related to the topic.
 For example, from 1994 to 2010, the rate of serious violent crime occurring on school grounds declined by 62%.
 Also presented is information on the non-reporting of violent crimes by youth victims.
 During a 2002-10 period of analysis, the most frequent reasons youth provided for not reporting violence were that the incident was reported to another individual such as a school official (30%), was considered not important enough to the victim to report (15%), or was considered to be a private or personal matter (16%).
-Another reason youth provided for not reporting the victimization to police was that the offender was a child (7%).

-The pages of this Special Feature contain publications and resources on topics related to youth violence and the prevention of such violence.
+The pages of this Special Feature contain publications and resources related to youth violence and the prevention of such violence.
 Please select a topic from the following list or from the box at the right under the heading "Youth Violence" to learn more: